Skip to Content

 • Be emailed a cruise ticket (most common).

-• A ticket will be sent to you in the mail (less common).
+• Have a ticket sent to you in the mail (less common).

-If you are able to print out the cruise ticket it makes the process of checking in for the cruise much easier.
+If you can print out the cruise ticket, checking in for the cruise is much easier.

 Don’t Forget Your Travel Insurance Confirmation

-Travel insurance can also cover you for things like lost luggage and possibly even missed ports if the travel insurance you buy includes this feature.
+As well as medical cover, travel insurance can also cover you for things like lost luggage and possibly even missed ports.

-I always use a comparison website to buy my cruise specific travel insurance, check out my recommendations here: Travel Insurance Recommendations.
+I always use a comparison website to buy my cruise-specific travel insurance.
+Check out my recommendations here:

 british isles cruise